 Purpose: The curriculum is designed for students who are uncertain about their vocational or educational goals.
 It offers sufficient flexibility so that students may take courses which are accepted in most fouryear colleges and universities in a wide number of baccalaureate degree programs.
 It also provides greater opportunity than that offered in other college transfer programs for the student to take courses which emphasize areas of academic strength and interest.
-In addition, it provides for students who want a broad two-year educational experience in a degree program but who do not intend to transfer.
+In addition, it is designed for students who want a broad two-year educational experience in a degree program but who do not intend to transfer.

-Special Curriculum Admission Guidelines: 4 units of English; 2 units of college preparatory mathematics; 1 unit of laboratory science; and 1 unit of social science.
-Developmental courses may be recommended for
+4 units of English; 2 units of college preparatory mathematics; 1 unit of laboratory science; and 1 unit of social science.
+Developmental courses may be recommended for students with deficiencies in English and mathematics.